Where Climate Meets Health

 Jonathan Patz

-The Health-First Climate Action Research Center, the first climate change and health research center in the country, launched on September 20, 2024, with a $3.8 million grant from the National Institutes of Health.
+The Health-First Climate Action Research Center, among the first climate change and health research centers in the country, launched on September 20, 2024, with a $3.8 million grant from the National Institutes of Health.

 Led by Jonathan Patz, a professor in UW–Madison’s Nelson Institute for Environmental Studies and the School of Medicine and Public Health (SMPH), the center seeks “a community-based, health-first approach to climate action and the energy transition.